-- A dashboard is a tool to visualize Key Performance Indicators and as such it certainly a must to show the metrics of the values and the effectiveness of the measured department (IT), or the measured activity produces.
+- The visualization of dashboard: A dashboard is a tool to visualize Key Performance Indicators and as such it certainly a must to show the metrics of the values and the effectiveness of the measured department (IT), or the measured activity produces.
 The dashboard is also a good tool to provide input to the decision maker, and help create a degree of abstractness in presentations that enables executives have their say in a meeting or make an effective decision.

 - Dashboards are supposed to be objective: Services provided by IT are critical to efficiency and quality of operations of a corporation.
 Hence, it needs to be monitored and measured objectively, that it continues to perform optimally.
 A simple dashboard with a few basic instruments is helpful and illuminating.

 The purpose of measures is to focus on improving overall IT capabilities and climbing IT maturity ladder.
 However, the problem is that the IT folks tend to see value in things that aren't as important to the business.
 KPIs for IT need to be defined in keeping the view of the corporate objectives and put into a mix of other KPIs.

 - Transparency: IT metrics do need to be transparent and based on strong data governance and process excellence programs, so they are accurate and consistent, in order to have a chance of being believed and trusted.
 Financial data needs to play a large role in assessing value.
 Performance on SLAs is part of the value equation, for most senior execs, it is the financial analysis of the IT investment they are interested in, just like any other asset expenditure.